 Treatment of Astrocytomas

 Treatment of astrocytoma depends on location and grade of tumor.
 As a general rule, the lower the grade of the tumor, the less intensive the therapy and the better the outcome.

-High grade: These tumors are treated with a combination of surgery (unless location precludes it), radiation therapy, and chemotherapy.
-Prognosis is poor; overall survival at 3 yr is only 20 to 30%.
+These tumors are treated with a combination of surgery (unless location precludes it), radiation therapy, and chemotherapy.
+The role of chemotherapy is unclear.

 Prognosis is poor; overall survival at 3 years is only 20 to 30% (1 Treatment reference Astrocytomas are central nervous system tumors that develop from astrocytes.
 Diagnosis is based on MRI.
 Treatment is a combination of surgical resection and chemotherapy.
 Radiation therapy is... read more ).

 1. Cohen KJ, Pollack IF, Zhou T, et al: Temozolomide in the treatment of high-grade gliomas in children: A report from the Children's Oncology Group.
 Neuro Oncol 13(3):317–323, 2011. doi: 10.1093/neuonc/noq191

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 World Health Organization (WHO): The 2021 WHO Classification of Tumors of the Central Nervous System: A summary